 Like most things in life, teaching gets easier the more you do it.
-After a few years you find your feet and it everything takes less time.
+After a few years, you find your feet and everything takes less time.
 That said, whether you have been teaching for 2 years or 20, there will always be lessons that go wrong.

 4. That I’d been doing differentiation wrong